FAQ

 How do I make an appointment?

-You can make an appointment by completing our new client inquiry form.
-Our triage team will then review your form and call you back within 1-2 business days to arrange an appointment.
+You can make an appointment by completing our new client enquiry form.
+Our triage team will then review your form and call you back within 1-2 business days to discuss options.
 This way, we can ensure that we are helping you in the best way, and matching you with the right Psychologist in our team.

 Do I need a referral to see a psychologist?